Want to compete at the executive level in 2024? You’ll need to leverage the latest executive resume trends.

 Rather than writing an adverb-filled resume qualifications summary with no point, you’ll need to ensure a direct tie-in to your actual experience – giving recruiters a break from reading the same-old descriptors.

 As an example, the phrase “highly accomplished executive focused on bottom-line results” is barely effective at best, but only if followed by “18% year-over-year revenue gains” or “Millions cut in OPEX, despite company expansion.”

 Too many resumes rely on a generic description of skills and personal qualities (often prompting an eye-roll from recruiters).
-Make yours stand out with examples relevant to the hiring audience.
+Make yours stand out, just like the best executive resumes written today, with examples relevant to the hiring audience.